ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 Your clone should be pixel-perfect, including the favicon.

 How complicated it would be to add some features?

+You can take a quick look at the source code (index.html).
+This is easier by using browser developer tools and inspecting the login element.
+Login uses [HTML form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form), with POST method and action is defined to be a relative 'login' route.

-Basic `http.server` does not support `POST` method.
+The basic `http.server` does not support `POST` method.
-Your work is to add support for `POST` method for following code.
+Your work is to add support for `POST` method for the following code.
 It should be only a few lines of code.

 1. The function should log the content data of the POST request